nemild/hack-the-media/README.md

 - Algorithms take newly posted content from often likeminded friends/followers and decide what to feature so that user engagement is maximized (click, like, share/retweet)
 - Unlike Reddit model, algorithm is focused on maximizing engagement for each individual user, not for a broader, more diverse community

-**Example hacks**

-- **Fake News**: False content that comport to reader’s views (example: fake news)
-- **Selective facts**: Partial facts (factual coverage that only shows part of the picture); key issue with relying on likeminded friends to dictate content

 **Other issues**

 - **Confirmation Bias**: Extreme degree of confirmation bias
-	- we click on content that justifies our individual views without interacting with the full body of research on a topic
+	- We click on content that justifies our individual views without interacting with the full body of research on a topic; newsfeed algorithms see the choices and give us more of the same
 	- Gives us an irrational confidence that we know what is “reality”, because all evidence we see justifies a certain view
 	- May easily dismiss valid opposing viewpoints

 **Potential Antibodies**

+- **Wants vs Needs**: Social feed algorithms focus on user "wants", but in engineering, huge value to determining your "needs"

-- Realize huge degree of confirmation bias on Twitter/Facebook — and echo chambers in every social network; social media gives readers what they want, not what they need
+- Realize huge degree of confirmation bias on Twitter/Facebook — and echo chambers in every social network
 	- Ari Paul, CIO Blocktower, on social media around cryptocurrency:

 > “Easiest way to be popular is to tell people what they want to hear.
 Easiest way to get rich is to tell rich people lies that they want to hear.” ([link](https://twitter.com/aridavidpaul/status/938154852567396352))